Install Chrome Extension Chrome Extension

 2020 2024

-LPG variant of the 1.0 TCe with factory-fitted gas system; technically identical to the petrol version.
-Service both gas system and petrol engine at fixed intervals.
-For used examples, check condition of gas system, filter change history and leaks at lines.
+An LPG variant of the 1.0 TCe with a factory-fitted gas system; mechanically identical to the petrol engine, including timing chain and manual valve clearance.
+On gas the spark plugs wear noticeably faster and the LPG pressure regulator is an extra wear item.
+Service the gas system and petrol engine at fixed intervals, oil change every 10,000 km.
+On used cars check the condition of the gas system, the filter-change history and leaks at the tank valve and lines.

 1.3L TCe · Petrol· 131–140 PS